Bone Health

 Guidelines for Bone Care

 The World Health Organization (WHO) recently released new guidelines for the management of bone health among people living with HIV.
 The guidelines recommend that all pre-menopausal (still having their period) women living with HIV who are 40 years old or older have their risk of fracture measured using the Fracture Risk Assessment Tool (FRAX) without a DEXA scan.
-This assessment looks at risk factors for fracture (e.g., age, smoking, family history of fracture, etc.) and calculates a probability of future fracture.
+This assessment looks at risk factors for fracture (e.g., age, smoking, family history of fracture, etc.) and calculates the probability of a future fracture.

-The guidelines also suggest that DEXA scans be conducted for all postmenopausal women living with HIV, people living with HIV who have a history of fragility fracture, people living with HIV who are receiving chronic glucocorticoid treatment, and people living with HIV who are at high risk of falls.
+The guidelines also suggest that DEXA scans be conducted for all postmenopausal women living with HIV, people living with HIV who have a history of fragility fractures, people living with HIV who are receiving chronic glucocorticoid treatment, and people living with HIV who are at high risk of falls.

 Lastly, the guidelines recommend that people living with HIV who are at risk for bone loss and/or fracture have their HIV treatment regimens adjusted so that they do not contain tenofovir disoproxil fumarate (TDF; see Tenofovir section below).